n27jain/FameGame/README.md

 Fame Game
 **Last Update:** 08/27/2020
 The app is down right now.
 We are resolving some issues with the application please wait as we try to solve this issue.
+I am very busy with school right now so the second beta will be out September 2021!
+Stay tuned and sign up with a referal link.
+This time we will have 100 competitors!

 **Last Update:** 05/26/2020